MicrosoftDocs/cpp-docs/docs/sanitizers/examples-new-delete-type-mismatch.md

 }
 ```

-Polymorphic base classes should declare **virtual destructors**.
-If a class has any virtual functions, it should have a virtual destructor
+Polymorphic base classes should declare **`virtual`** destructors.
+If a class has any virtual functions, it should have a virtual destructor.

-Fix this example by adding:
+To fix the example, add:

 ```cpp
 struct Base {